PapaSquawk/InfiltrateViewing/Notes.md

 - To resolve the `ovr_Initialize failure. -3001 -- Unable to load LibOVRRT DLL` when loading the SDK, ensure you have installed the [Oculus Setup](https://www.oculus.com/download_app/?id=1582076955407037) for the Oculus App.

 ## Eye Tracking Progress
-3rd party applications such as the Tobii eye tracker have a twitch extension that gives the viewing audience the option of turning on or of the eye tracker via (Tobii Ghost) [https://dashboard.twitch.tv/extensions/aug73iqv77n9asj9zoh2o0sg4d8mdr].
-If this can be turned off for the contestant but still available for the audience, it may be a good solution
+3rd party applications such as the Tobii eye tracker have a twitch extension that gives the viewing audience the option of turning on or off the eye tracker via (Tobii Ghost) [https://dashboard.twitch.tv/extensions/aug73iqv77n9asj9zoh2o0sg4d8mdr].
+If this can be turned off for the contestant but still available for the audience, it may be a good solution.

 ## Screencast Key Progress
 Referencing how blender preforms their [screencasting](https://blog.r23.de/wp-content/uploads/2018/04/blender-r23-Screencast-800x480.jpg).
 Currently looking into how to prevent the contestant from seeing the cast while retaining it for the audience.